 #2 Patience Is Key

-There can be unpleasant surprises for a partner who is with someone who has a mental illness.
+There can be unpleasant surprises for a partner who is with someone who has bipolar.
 I know that my moods can be erratic and often unpredictable at times.
 It can be hard to “keep your cool” when the mood pendulum of bipolar swings from low to high in extremes—and sometimes more than once in a day.
-All people with mental illness have actual symptoms and they can range in severity.
-It is imperative to be patient with those who have mental illness because their symptoms are out of their control, but often how they react to them certainly is their responsibility.
+All people with mental health conditions have actual symptoms, and those symptoms can range in severity.
+It is imperative to be patient with loved ones and recognize that their symptoms are often out of their control; of course, how they react to those symptoms certainly is their responsibility.

 #3 Educate Yourself

-When someone lives with a mental illness, they are often well-informed about it and have learned a lot from medical professionals over the years.
-However, sometimes, a person may lack the facts, stats, and even the educational details,so learning about a mental illness can be just one of many things a couple can do together.
+When someone lives with a mental health condition, they are often well-informed about it and have learned a lot from medical professionals over the years.
+However, sometimes, a person may lack the facts, stats, and even the educational details, so learning about it can be just one of many things a couple can do together.

 (A word of caution: Be wary of websites that provide too much personal opinion and not enough investigative journalism and/or hard science pulled from national or international organizations, well-respected medical literature, and peer-reviewed research based on evidence from studies with large sample sizes.
 When it comes to mental health, too many people think they are experts when they are purely full of speculation or are looking to push products onto people who in need of help or are looking for answers to complicated situations.
 That said, of course, personal stories and blogs are always beneficial.)